surniaulula/wpsso-rrssb/readme.txt

 <h3>Changelog / Release Notes</h3>

-**Version 4.0.0-b.1 (2020/04/04)**
+**Version 4.0.0-rc.1 (2020/04/05)**

+Please note that all default button CSS styles will be reloaded with this version.
+If you have made custom CSS changes in the SSO &gt; Responsive Styles settings page, please save your custom CSS before updating to this version.

 * **New Features**
 	* None.
 * **Improvements**
 	* Updated "Requires At Least" to WordPress v4.2.
-	* Removed the "Share Buttons" metabox from admin editing pages and moved enabled "Admin Edit" buttons to the Document SSO metabox footer.
+	* Removed the "Share Buttons" metabox from admin editing pages and moved "Admin Edit" buttons to the Document SSO metabox footer.
 * **Bugfixes**
 	* None.
 * **Developer Notes**